egmnklc/social-app/Reactivities/Notes/project_notes.md

 >
 > The MobX strict mode enforces that any modification to the state must happen inside of an action.
 > : So basically `runInAction` takes a piece of code and executes it inside of an anonymous function instead of having to manually create an action for it.
+>
+> With MobX, now our app has state management, cleaned up our back-end code for UI.
+>
+> Now, we're providing the stores via the React Context.
+Any component in our application can gain access to our store directly, it means we no longer need to treat components as middlemen for states or props that we're passing down to components.
+>
+> - Why not use Redux, it's more popular?
+> : It was created before MobX.
+MobX is written in and uses TypeScript and easy to use with.
+In some cases MobX is faster than Redux as well, which is an author claim.

 ## The Map Object
 > https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map